 Overall he has nearly a decade’s experience in programme management and implementation.

-She also supports the Partners for Resilience programme and jointly organizes meetings and conferences.
+She also manages the internship programme and jointly organizes meetings and conferences.

 Sanne took her first degree in cultural anthropology and development sociology at the University of Leiden, followed by an MA in international humanitarian action at the University of Groningen.